 Three faculty members, drawn from the student's two field areas, constitute the comprehensive examination committee.
 This committee may be formed after the completion of nine credits within the fields, but no later than six months prior to the date of the comprehensive field area examination.
-The student and committee develop a complete Program Proposal, listing all the courses that have been and will be taken as part of the student's doctoral curriculum.
-The committee determines acceptability of transfer credits as part of a student's program, which are limited to 24 quarter-equivalent credits.

 Two committee members are identified with the first or major field area, and the third member with the second field area.
+These faculty members are generally those with whom the student has previously undertaken course work and who have specialized knowledge in the fields.
 The chair of the committee must be a regular or affiliated member of the TSUSP faculty.
 The other two members may be from any academic unit within the University; one member may be from another University.
 All committee members must hold a Ph.D. and be either tenured or tenure track faculty.
-The Coordinator can approve a request for a member who is outside the School and does not hold affiliated status.
+The Program Director can approve a request for a member who is outside the School and does not hold affiliated status.
 The chair is usually a first field area examiner.
 If the chair is responsible for the second field area, one of the other two members must also be a regular or affiliated member of the TSUSP faculty.